 The Pouāwhina Māori provides Māori students with cultural, pastoral and academic support while at Auckland Law School.

-Her main areas of interest lie in Family Law, Relationship Property Law, and Youth Law, particularly in the realm of Te Kooti Rangatahi and the Pasifika Youth Courts.
+Her main areas of interest lie in Public Law, particularly in the realm of Indigenous Law, Te Tiriti o Waitangi Law and Critical Legal Theory.

 Pouāwhina Māori responsibilities